Introduction To Real Estate Data Analytics

 • Venue health: Foot traffic data like that described above can be used to analyze the performance of the various venues you are considering.
 Which ones are doing well and which ones have the most potential?

 • Trade area size and characteristics: The data can also be harnessed to conduct a thorough trade area analysis of each of the venues under consideration.
-Where do the people likely to frequent the property live and how much money do they have to spend?
+Which CBGs do the people that frequent the property come from and how much money do they have to spend?
 What are their consumer preferences?

 • Local factors: Which local retail corridors are the most popular?
 Are there any major annual events that draw big crowds?
 Where are there high-traffic dining or entertainment options that could boost visits to the target property?
 Are there any local factors, like crime rates, that present a potential investment risk?